reactivepixel/supportChecker/readme.md

 * NodeJS ( [Video: How to Install](https://youtu.be/sD4IQjyv9f8) )

-#### MongoDB Installation
+#### MySQL Installation

-With _Brew_ already installed you can run the following commands to install MongoDB, setup your database folder, and assign the correct permissions to it.
+With _Brew_ already installed you can run the following command to install Mysql / MariaDB (same but better).

-> Note: MongoDB Installation is required but you can skip if you already have it installed.
+> Note: MySQL or MariaDB Installation is required but you can skip if you already have it installed.

 ```
-brew install mongodb
+brew install mariadb
-sudo mkdir -p /data/db
-sudo chown -R $(whoami): /data
 ```

 #### Get the Code